 · Other benefits include: season bus ticket loans, cycle to work scheme, reduction in gym membership with Freedom Leisure and a staff discount scheme.

-As part of your application, you will need to complete your education and work history and upload a supporting statement.
-Your supporting statement is the most important part of your application as it will be used in the shortlisting process to assess whether you meet the essential requirements for the role that are set out in the person specification and to decide whether you should be offered an interview.
-Before you start your application, please read our guidance here (Supporting statement guidance (brighton-hove.gov.uk)) as this gives important advice which will increase your chance of success in the shortlisting process.
+As part of your application, you will need to complete your education and work history and provide answers to some shortlisting questions.
+Your answers to the shortlisting questions are the most important part of your application as they will be used in the shortlisting process to assess whether you meet the essential requirements for the role that are set out in the person specification and to decide whether you should be offered an interview.
+Before you start your application, please read our guidance here (Shortlisting questions guidance (brighton-hove.gov.uk)) as this gives important advice which will increase your chance of success in the shortlisting process.

 Your starting salary will be pro rata if the above position is part-time or term-time only.